pipewrk/geekist.co/cm8d1fb2u000409jx1g2mcyvf.md

 ---
 title: "We Broke the Web.
 Now Comes the Rollback-olution™"
+seoTitle: "We Broke the Web.
+Now Comes the Rollback-olution™"
 seoDescription: "The web has come full circle.
 After 25 years of over-engineering, WebO+ revives the best of Web1, Web2, and Web3 - minus the complexity."
 datePublished: Mon Mar 17 2025 12:25:22 GMT+0000 (Coordinated Universal Time)
 cuid: cm8d1fb2u000409jx1g2mcyvf